Why Won’t My Insurance Cover a Continuous Glucose Monitor?

 Appeals may be reviewed internally with your insurance or externally with a third party.
 You can request a “full and fair” internal review from your insurance.
 If the medical need is urgent and insurance is reviewing the decision internally, they must be quick.
 If the decision is not critical and can be reviewed externally, insurance no longer has the final say.
 You can request any of these appeal review methods.

-A 2019 report from KFF found that “about 40% of denials that enrollees appealed internally to their health plans were overturned” and “…the overturn rate ranged from less than 15 percent to over 90 percent.”
+A 2019 report from KFF found that “about 40 percent of denials that enrollees appealed internally to their health plans were overturned” and “…the overturn rate ranged from less than 15 percent to over 90 percent.”
 Overturn (also known as decision reversal) rates varied among insurance providers.

 Your insurance should have directions for filing appeals on their website.
 Your insurance may let you submit an appeal online or via the mail.
 An appeal can’t be filed over the phone as insurance requires official documentation—you should save the documents too.